Riverside Training Company focuses on helping students gain confidence in their own ability to react to an emergency.

-Rest assured that by choosing Riverside Cares to deliver your training, you will always be taught by a highly experienced trainer whose aim is to ensure you know what to do should a medical accident or emergency occur.
+Rest assured that by choosing Riverside Training Company to deliver your training, you will always be taught by a highly experienced trainer whose aim is to ensure you know what to do should a medical accident or emergency occur.

-- It is recommended that learners have sufficient command of the English language (if you have English as a second language equal to functioning English L2)
+- Learners should have sufficient command of the English language (if you have English as a second language equal to functioning English L2)